 The dish dressing is made with chopped boiled eggs, minced tomato, parsley, chives, seasoning, and some fish stock.

-When the dish is served, the poached fish will be topped with sliced carrots and lemons and then folded with the eggy sauce that makes the fish much more flavorful.
+When the dish is served, this cod fish will come with other foods.
+The regular topping choices are sliced carrots and lemons.
+They are then folded with the eggy sauce that makes the fish much more flavorful.

 Roasted pork belly is a classic Norwegian dish that is commonly served at Christmas dinner.
 The oven-baked pork belly is super crispy on the outside but extremely juicy from the inside.

 This makes it an addictive recipe that Norwegians just want to have again and again.
 The Ribble can be served with boiled potatoes, prunes, or sausages that make up a big meal for a cozy dinner.